 - Angel runs through one of these to save Darla's life, though it should be noted that this was set up for the explicit purpose of testing the mettle of applicants to a specific and quite powerful supernatural favor.

-- British game show The Crystal Maze (hosted by Richard "Riff-Raff" O'Brien of Rocky Horror Picture Show fame) presented a much-toned down version as the central set piece of the program.
+- British game show The Crystal Maze (hosted by Richard "Riff-Raff" O'Brien of The Rocky Horror Picture Show fame) presented a much-toned down version as the central set piece of the program.

 - MacGyver features several death courses, some linear, some (implicitly) not, typically they are associated with his arch-nemesis Murdoc.
 One particularly blatant episode, "Halloween Knights" (which has a rather "Man with the Golden Gun" feel) involved a reformed Murdoc enlisting Mac's help to save Murdoc's sister, and being forced to traverse a linear Death Course by Murdoc's former mentor appropriately called "Death Row".